fonnesbeck/vi_pydata_virginia_2025/README.md

 All materials, including notebooks and datasets, will be available on GitHub.

+### Setting up the Environment

+If using Anaconda/Miniforge:
+The repository contains an `environment.yml` file with all required packages.
+Run:

+    mamba env create

+if you are using Miniforge, or if you installed Anaconda, you can use:

+    conda env create

+from the main course directory (use `conda` instead of `mamba` if you installed Anaconda).
+Then activate the environment:

+    mamba activate bayes_course
+    # or
+    conda activate bayes_course

+If using Pixi:
+The repository contains a `pixi.toml` file.
+From the main course directory, simply run:

+    pixi install
+    pixi shell

+Then, you can start **JupyterLab** to access the materials:

+    jupyter lab

+For those who like to work in VS Code, you can also run Jupyter notebooks from within VS Code.
+To do this, you will need to install the [Jupyter extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter).
+Once this is installed, you can open the notebooks in the `notebooks` subdirectory and run them interactively.

 ## Outline

 1. **Introduction: Why Variational Inference?** (10 min)